zedl3all/IT21-PSCP/README.md

 # IT21-PSCP
-this is some of PSCP subject code
+this is part of PSCP subject code